tk5/maximum_power_info_ratchet/README.md

 src/limits.py: Script computing expected limits of performance following discussion detailed in SI Appendix Section L.

 src/power_vs_frequency_numeric/: Directory containing script corresponding to the calculation detailed in SI Appendix Section E and generates the theoretical curve found in Fig. 3A of the main text.
 Script outputs to data/ directory.
+Also contains Mathematica notebook containing the associated derivation.

 src/power_vs_threshold_numeric/: Directory containing script corresponding to calculation that generates the theoretical curve found in Fig. 3B of the main text.
 Script outputs to data/ directory.